AndrewPiroli/DisableExpiredAccounts/README.md

 Event ID: 500

-Warning Message - Account to be disabled has logged on since being expired, manual intervention needed
+Warning Message - Account to be disabled has logged on since being expired, manual intervention required

 Event ID: 501